jesuino/kie-ml/README.md

 ## Running as Docker container

 A ```Dockerfile``` is located in the root path in the project.
-You can build and run kie-ml on Docker:
+You can build and run kie-ml on Docker.
+Or you can pull it from
+Docker Hub:
 ~~~
-$ docker build -t kie-ml/kie-ml:latest .
+$ docker pull kieml/kie-ml:latest
-$ docker run --rm -p 8080 kie-ml/kie-ml:latest
+$ docker run --rm -p 8080 kieml/kie-ml:latest
 ~~~

+**NOTE:** Before build the Docker image, make sure you built all artifacts as described in [Building Everything](#Building_Everything) section.

 ## Running